manux32/7dtdSdxMods/Manux_CustomVehicles/README.md

 Sadly, it cannot be deployed on top of big mods that already modify the game's Assembly, because we don't have the source code for those mods, and SDX cannot compile on top of an already modified Assembly.

+## Recently added features
-**New:**  Thanks to **Three8**, all vehicles now have the abillity to go underwater (controlled via XML properties).
+- Thanks to **Three8**, all vehicles now have the abillity to go underwater (controlled via XML properties).
-All Vehicles can also destroy and harvest the environment and buildings.
+- All Vehicles can also destroy and harvest the environment and buildings.
 You can control what gets destroyed and harvested  through XML properties on the vehicle's entityclass.
 You can also set it to harvest directly to the vehicle storage.
-And we now have our first flying vehicle, the Helicopter.
+- And we now have our first flying vehicle, the Helicopter.
 This is still a bit experimental, but it works, and it's so much fun!
 And it also now shoots bullets and missiles!
-Actually all vehicles can now shoot bullets and explosives of all sorts. :stuck_out_tongue_winking_eye:
+- Actually all vehicles can now shoot bullets and explosives of all sorts. :stuck_out_tongue_winking_eye: 2 new weapon parts slots have been added to all vehicles.
+- You can now make custom exclusive vehicle parts
+- Custom storage size
+- built-in storage

 The mod contains multiple different examples of already functionnal bikes and cars/trucks.
 It also contains examples of custom vehicle parts.
 Check-out the [**Custom Vehicle Parts section**](#custom-vehicle-parts).